With Instructors/Trip Directors: Peg Sheridan and Betty Gatewood

 Peg Sheridan holds a BS in Wildlife Biology from Washington State University and was employed by the U.S. Forest Service as a wildlife biologist for twelve years.
 Peg has been painting in watercolors for 38 years and has been teaching watercolor and acrylic painting for 18 years throughout Virginia, including at Beverley Street Studio School where she teaches regularly to sold out classes.
 Peg has studied with many painters and has won multiple awards at plein air festivals and shows throughout VA including at the Shenandoah Valley Watercolor Society Show, the Bath County Art Show, and the Shenandoah Valley Art Center Members Show.
 Peg especially enjoys plein air painting, which combines her loves of nature and art, and she is known for her positive and engaging way of teaching.

 Betty Gatewood holds a BS in Secondary Education and Biology from University of Missouri – Columbia.
-Midway through her college career, Betty changed her interest from laboratory science to the “outdoor” sciences of ecology, natural history, and science education.
+Midway through her college career, Betty changed her interest from lab oratory science to the “outdoor” sciences of ecology, natural history, and science education.
 She’s been outdoors ever since – observing, hiking, skiing, teaching, learning, sharing, documenting, journaling and painting.
 Betty enjoyed being an Education and Interpretative Park Ranger in Shenandoah National Park for three years after many years of teaching middle/high school science and environmental education at Mary Baldwin University.
-She continues as an active member of Potomac Appalachian Trail Club and advisory council member for Appalachian Trail Conservancy’s Trail To Every Classroom.
-Her many accomplishments includes providing the cover art for Virginia’s Mountain Treasures, published by The Wilderness Society, and for the Virginia Native Plant Society’s Wildflower of the Year brochures for 2009 and 2013 and she has contributed illustrations for the Appalachian Trail Conservancy’s Junior Ranger Booklet and Virginia Department of Forestry’s book, Common Native Shrubs and Woody Vines of Virginia.
+She continues as an active member of Potomac Appalachian Trail Club.
+Her many accomplishments includes providing the art for the Virginia Native Plant Society’s Wildflower of the Year brochures for 2009, 2013 and 2018, and her contributed illustrations Virginia Department of Forestry’s book, Common Native Shrubs and Woody Vines of Virginia.
 In 2016, Betty’s witch hazel botanical illustration was on display at the US Botanic Garden in Washington, DC, along with 70 other botanical art images for the Flora of the National Parks exhibit.
-Most recently she illustrated the children’s book, Milkweed Matters.
+Most recently, she has illustrated two ecologically-focused children’s books, Milkweed Matters and Salmon Matters.

 For more information about both of these talented art and nature enthusiasts, please visit their personal websites.